kikipet/HALO/README.md

 ### Tracking

+NOTE: Something happened at launch that broke the tracking system, the cause of which is unknown.
+Proceed with caution.

 Tracking done through APRS - pass packets via Dire Wolf to I-Gate (noam.aprs2.net or similar)

 For a given call sign, use this to generate a passcode for I-Gate: https://apps.magicbug.co.uk/passcode/